-For the next 11 years I worked with the University of California Extension, Berkeley, eventually running my own department focused exclusively on offering customized corporate training to Silicon Valley companies, using the many wonderful instructors from the Extension.
+For the next 11 years I worked with the University of California Extension, Berkeley, and then 14 years with the University of California Extension, Santa Cruz, eventually running my own department focused exclusively on offering customized corporate training to Silicon Valley companies, using the many wonderful instructors from the Extension.
 I gained a deep understanding of training, corporate organization, and the Silicon Valley mindset.

 The University went through many ups and downs, and during one of the downs, I was given the opportunity to leave with benefits.